dmenin/MscDataScienceScalableComputing/README.md

 5) Once there are no more jobs.
 Clients die and server outputs final final on the fomart: "{UnIdentifier}{RepoName}_{nClients}Clients.csv'

 Results on the DLTK repo.
-As we can see the total time goes down with the number of workrs until a certain point where the server becomes the bottleneck
+As we can see the total time goes down with the number of workers until a certain point where the server becomes the bottleneck

 ![ResultsDLTK](/CyclomaticComplx/Results/DLTK.png)